sonyarianto/docker-mysql-adminer-phpmyadmin/README.md

 - For note to myself.
 - For inspiration to other users.

+## Requirements
+- Docker installed on your machine, or just use Play with Docker [https://labs.play-with-docker.com/] to have fun.

 ## How to run?

 First please have a look on some config on MySQL container, open `docker-compose.yml` and look on `db` section, you should adjust it to fit your needs, such as password, username etc.